 What is a Cognitive Bias?

-Humans tend to think in certain ways that can lead to systematic deviations from making rational judgments.
+Humans have a tendency to think in particular ways that can lead to systematic deviations from making rational judgments.

 These tendencies usually arise from: